brightzheng100/tekton-pipeline-example/README.md

 ```

 After this, we can get back the exposed endpoint and create a Webhook in GitHub Repo:
-1. Within the repo, click Settings -> Webhooks;
+1. Within the repo, click **Settings** -> **Webhooks**;
-2. Click "Add webhook" button at the right;
+2. Click **Add webhook** button at the right;
-3. Secret: keep it blank;
-4. Fill up the form:
+3. Fill up the form:
-   - Payload URL:
+   - Payload URL: <The endpoint exposed for el-tekton-event-listener, e.g. route in OCP or ingress in K8s>
    - Content type: `application/json`
+   - Secret: keep it blank;
    - Which events would you like to trigger this webhook?
 Keep the default `Just the push event`
+   - Active: keep it checked
+4. Click **Add webhook** to save it.

-Then once there is a commit, it will trigger the `PipelineRun` to run through the `Pipeline`.
+Now, once there is a push to the repo, it will trigger the `PipelineRun` to run through the `Pipeline`, which is quite cool.

 ## Clean Up